mnielLab/AbEpiTope-1.0/README.md

 2. The antibody-antigen interface is made up of epitope and paratope residues.
 We define epitope residues as any antigen residues with at least one heavy atom (main-chain or side-chain) at a distance of 4 Å or less to any light or heavy chain.
 The corresponding interacting residues on the light or heavy chain are the paratope residues. **Note:** Scores will not be produced if epitope and paratope residues are not detected at the set Å distance..
 By default, this distance is set at 4 Å, but can be set to custom Angstrom (Å).

 ## Outputs
-The tool can output a total four output files.
+AbEpiTope-1.0 outputs a the following three output files.
 1. The first, output.csv, is the most useful output file that lists each input structure file along with its AbEpiScore-1.0 and AbEpiTarget-1.0 scores.
    These scores are not sorted.
    * Higher AbEpiscore-1.0 Score = More accurate antibody-antigen interface.
    * Higher AbEpiTarget-1.0 Score = Higher probability that the antibody targets the antigen.
 2. The second, interface.csv, lists each input structure file along with epitope and paratope residues used to compute these scores **Note:** If a row contains "None" in any column, it indicates that no antibody was identified, or no AbAg interface was detected within the specified Å distance.
 3. The third, abag_sequence_data.fasta, is a fasta formmatted file containing the sequences in each each antibody-antigen complex.
 The header >FILENAME_CHAINNAMES and the sequences of each abag are joined with ':'.

-4. The fourth, failed_files.csv, is an error file that only appears if an error occurs for one or more of the files in the zip file upload.
+An additional fourth output file, failed_files.csv, may also be outputted.
+This an error file that only appears if an error occurs for one or more of input files.
 Each row contains filename and reason for the error.

 ## Example
 We provide a python code snippet hereunder as well as a notebook (demo.ipynb) for running AbEpiTope-1.0 on 30 AlphaFold-2.3 predicted strucutures of antibody targeting the PD1-receptor (PDB: 7E9B).